What Is Accounting?

 Charlie has just opened his own hardware store.
 Even though he knows the basics of business management, he has no idea how to keep financial records.
 He decides to take a crash course in accounting.

 Charlie walks into class on day one prepared to conquer accounting.
-The first thing that he notices when he walks in the room is three questions written on the board.
+The first thing that he notices when he walks into the room is three questions written on the board.
 The first question asks what accounting is and what its purpose is.
 The second asks how accounting is important.
 The last question asks how accounting relates to business.

 ‘Well,’ Charlie says to himself, ‘if I knew that I wouldn’t be here.’